the-pudding/svelte-templates/README.md

 ...then add them to `/src/components/Templates.svelte`, using a `<Template>` component.

+Make sure to import each template into `/src/components/templates-code.svelte` to make code capable of being copied with the "Copy code" buttons.

 The website will automatically build & update (on Netlify) when changes are pushed.

 ## Template guidelines